kbachir/DevOps-Notes/README.md

 ```
 aws s3 ls - searches directories in AWS S3
 On AWS site > S3 > Buckets, you should be able to see the same list

+### AWS Networking

+AWS Networking:

+VPC:
+- Public Virtual Private Cloud
+- In this, there are internet gateways, subnets, route tables and security groups that are available to us.
+- These together are called a 'network environment'

+To increase the level of security, we need to create our own VPC.

+IP addresses:
+- A series of unique numbers assigned to a computer
+- This is the ID code of a machine, and is how it communicates and accesses other networks and areas on the internet.

+Virtual Private Cloud (VPC):
+- A VPC is a private virtual network dedicated to your AWS account
+- It is isolated from other virtual networks in the AWS cloud
+- In the VPC, the user can change IPs, subnets, internet gateways, routes tables, security groups and networking configs.
+- You can connect and peer privately to other VPC's across a network.
+- We could use VPC’s to implement different environments, such as demo, test, staging and production environments.
+Since production environments don’t need access to our test environments, and vice versa.
+There are many different use cases for the VPC

+Subnet:
+- A subnet is simply a smaller piece of a larger network, think of it like a room within a house.
+- Subnets can have networking rules applied to them, so you can have multiple subnets with different permissions and rules, allowing you to chop up your VPC into manageable snippets.

+Netmask:

+CIDR Block:
+- When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block; for example, 10.0.0.0/16
+-

+Route Tables:
+- Route tables decides how traffic flows between subnets.
+- Can have no public routes, or can be connected to an internet gateway to allow public access.

+Internet Gateway:
+- A component that attaches to a VPC, giving it public internet access.

+Security Groups:
+- Security groups are like firewalls.
+- They are a set of networking rules that are applied to a resource.
+- They are responsible for defining what traffic can enter or leave certain areas (based on port and protocol).
+-